dlzmoe/hexo-simple9/README.md

 The warehouse will be maintained for a long time.
 Welcome to leave a message on Issues or come to my blog to communicate.If you want to use certain functions, but the theme does not have it, you are welcome to submit your ideas in Issues, and the author thinks good suggestions will be adopted.

-Supports perfect display on PC and mobile terminals.[查看中文文档](https://github.com/shuxhan/hexo-theme-simple99/blob/main/README-zh.md)
+Supports perfect display on PC and mobile terminals.

 Welcome to use the blog of this topic and leave your site in Issues.